SCRT-HQ/VaporShell/docs/glossary/New-VSECSService.md

 This parameter is only permitted if you are using a load balancer with your service and your task definition does not use the awsvpc network mode.
 If you specify the role parameter, you must also specify a load balancer object with the loadBalancers parameter.
 If your account has already created the Amazon ECS service-linked role, that role is used by default for your service unless you specify a role here.
-The service-linked role is required if your task definition uses the awsvpc network mode, in which case you should not specify a role here.
+The service-linked role is required if your task definition uses the awsvpc network mode or if the service is configured to use service discovery, an external deployment controller, multiple target groups, or Elastic Inference accelerators in which case you should not specify a role here.
 For more information, see Using Service-Linked Roles for Amazon ECS: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html in the *Amazon Elastic Container Service Developer Guide*.
 If your specified role has a path other than /, then you must either specify the full role ARN this is recommended or prefix the role name with the path.
 For example, if a role with the name bar has a path of /foo/ then you would specify /foo/bar as the role name.